Will Walking on a Torn Meniscus Make It Worse?

 In order to minimize symptoms during exercise, please do not perform any high-impact sports as discussed above or other activities that include repetitive jumping, squatting and twisting.
 Learn how to prevent torn meniscus is also the key to reduce your risks of getting accidental meniscus injury.

 5. Meniscus Tear: Strengthening Exercises for Rehabilitation

 Generally speaking, you should limit movement for up to 2 weeks after surgery to fix your meniscus.
 Sometimes it will take weeks or months before you can go back to your daily activities after surgery.
-After uncomplicated meniscectomy or meniscus surgery, some typical times for returning to activities can also be summarised into 3 main phases:
+After uncomplicated meniscectomy or meniscus surgery, some typical times for returning to activities can also be summarized into 3 main phases:

-- 2 weeks after the meniscus surgery with the help from knee brace - you can do simple weight-bearing exercises such as standing or walking or right after the surgery with a knee brace or crutches.
+- 2 weeks after the meniscus surgery with help from knee brace - you can do simple weight-bearing exercises such as standing or walking or right after the surgery with a knee brace or crutches.

 - 4 - 6 weeks after surgery (2 to 14 days for uncomplicated meniscectomy) - you can start walking without crutches and start doing some low-impact exercises depend on your surgery outcome.
 Your knees will start regaining full range of motion during this period.

 - 3 - 6 months (4 to 6 weeks for uncomplicated meniscectomy): you can start doing the exercises that you like and return to sports.

 Meniscus tear exercises for rehab can also help patients to regain control of muscles around knees and return to normal activities.
 3 simple exercises are recommended for different phases of recovery.
 After certain types of meniscus surgery.
 Patients may only be able to stay on bed initially.